ithinkandicode/door-kickers-action-squad-mods/Rebalance/README.md

 This mod is designed around single player, and it makes the game easier.

-Guns are more distinct and give you more ways to play.
+Guns are more distinct and varied.
+They give you more ways to play, offer more options against armor, and their DPS and time-to-kill increase more linearly.

-Early unlock guns have more variety, and later unlocks offer more options against armor.

-Costs are reblanced to better reflect gun power, and DPS and time-to-kill increase more linearly.

 Ultimates are buffed to better match the utlity of Sniper Support.

 Changes give benefits regardless of your skill level and progression.

+**Oh yeah, and there are bonus weapons too ;)**

+### Primary Goals

+- Give Shield and Agent more ways to handle armor, apart from the F7AP
+- Make early guns feel worth unlocking, instead of skipping to the most powerful guns
+- Balance Ultimates to they all compare fairly to Sniper Support
+- Don't change star costs, balance guns around the vanilla costs instead
+- Change as little as possible
+- Add new ways to play in co-op
+- Always buff, never nerf!

 ### Notes

-- This mod is made to be fun, not real world gun stats. (eg, the Garand can't really hold 10 rounds!)
+- This mod is made to be fun, so gun attributes don't match their real-world counterparts (eg. Garand's extended clip).
 - Gun sprites for altered guns are unchanged.
 New sprite work is welcome (see end of description).

 ### Abbreviations